alekmarinov/fetus/README.md

 fetus
 =====

-_fetus_ is a package management system operating in dependency _clean_ development and runtime environment emphasized on Lua development.
+*fetus* is a package management system building libraries from scratch including building the compiler twice, as the compiler have to be built with clean compiler as well.

 Installing
 ----------